 When I heard about a language course in Colombia that combines Spanish classes with yoga and Salsa I was sold.
 I knew it was something I needed to experience.
 Then when I found out it was held in an Ashram in Cali Colombia I was sold.
 Learning Spanish and Salsa in Cali Colombia, YES PLEASE!

 To give you a little context, I’ve been living in Latin America and trying to learn Spanish for 3 years now.
 Unfortunately, my dyslexic brain hasn’t been as willing to learn a new language as I would have liked.
-So although I have a pretty good grasp on some things and can understand what is being said to me 90% of the time.
-Speaking hasn’t been so easy for me.
+I really did believe that I would be fluent in Spanish by now, but here we are!
+Although I do have a pretty good grasp on some things and can understand what is being said to me 90% of the time.
+It’s just the forming full sentences and speaking that hasn’t been so easy for me.
 I’m also a yoga teacher and have been dancing salsa (although not Cali style) for 2 years.
 So if anything I was a little worried that the program might be too basic for me.

 That said, I’m a firm believer that you can ALWAYS learn something for every experience you have so I signed on the dotted line and made the journey from Salento to Cali to do the YES.Academy immersive Spanish program.